slundi/frust/cli/README.md

 * I have a lot of web services in my server but in some
 * I use the UI once to add feeds with filters (and make some fixes) so I had the idea to generate static contents instead and serve it with my **nginx** server

+## Features

+* 🧹 Clean your feeds using (include or exclude) **filters** with word(s), sentences or regex (regular expressions)
+* Can **group** multiple feeds into one
+* 🖼️ Retrieve article content when possible (images, audio, ...)
+* 🌐 No web server: you do not need to essure you use an available network port or secure it.
+It generates static files so you just need to serve them in your favorite web server (mine is **nginx**)
+* 🪶 Lightweight: written in Rust, does not run in background so you just need to define a **cron** to run it periodically
+* 🕵 No spyware: sources available on [GitHub](https://github.com/slundi/frust), you can check for any bloatware
+* 🔒 You can run it as a non-root user.
+Just be sure to have permissions to write files in the output folder (mine is `/var/www/rss`)

 ## Configuration

 Edit the [config.yaml](config.yaml) according to your needs.